Minixsas/ShowHiddenChannelsFix/README.md

 Hello everyone this is fix for showhiddenchannels plugin

-(Temporarily) Fixed by Dimaguy and tested by Minixsas
+(temporarily) Fixed by Dimaguy and Minixsas

 In it's current state it won't survive main library updates

+Update:

+Library just updated and if you download the files again and replace them again it will still work, our fix might be permanent.

 How to use: